RosterElf Logo UK

 Regular commitments like university classes, childcare pickups, or second jobs should be recorded once and applied automatically.
 This prevents managers repeatedly rostering staff for times they can never work, avoiding constant conflicts.

-Planned holidays, events, or temporary changes submitted well ahead allow rosters to accommodate them without last-minute scrambles.
+Planned holidays, events, or temporary changes submitted well ahead let rosters accommodate them without last-minute scrambles.
 Two weeks notice for changes should be the minimum expectation, with systems that make submission easy.

 For multi-location businesses, capturing which sites employees can work at prevents rostering someone to a location they cannot reach.
-Similarly, role qualifications ensure availability aligns with what staff are actually able to do.
+Role qualifications ensure availability aligns with what staff can actually do.
 Managing employee availability across multiple locations requires robust systems.

 Fair Work requirements and availability